 “I don’t think you know what you signed up for, respectfully,” came the next comment from someone named MegaChurchDeacon.
 “If you support BLM’s agenda of destroying the nuclear family, I’d strongly suggest recalibrating your moral compass instead of being an agent of destruction.”

-Jesus pondered that a man, apparently in leadership in a major church, could be of such beliefs.
+Jesus pondered that a man, apparently in leadership in a major church, could bring such a confrontational comment.”

 Jesus sat for a moment before continuing on.

-“Yes, there have been messes in the season but Father God’s test for his people is to find if our hearts are hardening.
+“Yes, there have been messes in the season but Father God’s test for our hearts Is are they soft, or hardening?
 Are we choosing to focus on the riots or allow our hearts to be broken for people God loves so much and the Church has so neglected?
 Are we going to call for ‘law and order’ to protect ourselves?
 Or willingly lean in and hear the pain of people in our own community?”

 A new commenter, “SndySchlTeacher,” jumped in.